hyperspy/hyperspy/exspy/doc/user_guide/eds.rst

     >>> m.fit()

-The background fitting can be improved with :py:meth:`~.models.edsmodel.EDSModel.fit_background` by enabling only energy ranges containing no X-ray lines:
+The background fitting can be improved with :py:meth:`~.models.EDSModel.fit_background` by enabling only energy ranges containing no X-ray lines:

 .. code-block:: python